Dear readers of ADxS.org, please forgive the disruption.

 • Reduce POMC

-and (at least in rats) facilitate information storage.68 As a result, successful stress management strategies are more easily anchored in memory.
+and (at least in rats) facilitate the storage of information.68 This makes it easier to anchor successful stress management strategies in memory.

 Cortisol reduces the activity of the sympathetic nervous system:58